10 Undervalued University Technologies 2025

 While everyone chases AI and biotech, some of the most valuable innovations sit ignored in university tech transfer offices.
 These aren't failed experiments or academic curiosities—they're proven technologies waiting for the right commercial vision.

-We've analyzed 1,000+ available university technologies, interviewed 50 TTO directors, and evaluated market readiness across 15 industries.
+We've analyzed available university technologies, interviewed TTO directors across major research institutions, and evaluated market readiness across multiple industries.
 The result?
 A curated list of innovations that could define the next decade.

-• 15,000+ technologies available for licensing at US universities
+- Thousands of technologies available for licensing at US universities each year

 The question isn't why these exist—it's why smart money isn't grabbing them.